Rochdale, Oldham & Bury

 Cob & Coal, Oldham Usually one or two real ciders served on gravity, from the cool room behind the bar area

-Fox & Pine, Oldham Usually three or four real ciders served on gravity, by free flow tap from the cool room behind the bar area.
+Fox & Pine, Oldham Usually five or six real ciders, often a perry, served on gravity, from the cool room behind the bar area.

 Casked, Ramsbottom Two changing real ciders served on gravity.